shinefield/mangoszerodocumentation/database/world/battleground-events.rst

 .. note::

-    if you update battleground scripts and make changes to node status values ensure that you provide database update scripts which update the battleground events accordingly.
+    If you update battleground scripts and make changes to node status values ensure that you provide database update scripts which update the battleground events accordingly.